GSA/digitalgov.gov/content/topics/communication/_index.md

 title: "Communication"
 deck: "Good written and verbal communications make the government more effective and trustworthy."

-summary: "Create content that’s accurate, relevant, easy-to-use, and conveyed in plain language.
-Maximize the quality, objectivity, utility, and integrity of information and services provided to the public, and make information and services available on a timely and equitable basis."
+summary: "Communicating with the public requires content that’s accurate, relevant, easy-to-use, and conveyed in plain language.
+Maximize the quality and integrity of information provided to the public by staying informed, connecting with other federal communicators, and implementing best practices shared by trusted resources."

 # Weight
 weight: 2